-He is also a doctor of pharmacy at Saint Luke’s Mid America Heart Institute in Kansas City, Missouri, an associate editor of British Medical Journal’s (BMJ) Open Heart and a mythbuster of note.
+DiNicolantonio is a doctor of pharmacy at Saint Luke’s Mid America Heart Institute in Kansas City, Missouri, an associate editor of British Medical Journal’s (BMJ) Open Heart and a mythbuster of note.

-He shows that salt may be one solution to, rather than a cause of, the chronic disease crises facing the planet.
+In his book, he provides new understanding of salt’s essential role in health.
+He shows that salt may be a solution to, not a cause of, chronic disease crises facing the planet.

 I originally wanted to be a lawyer.
-I always loved to study and argue and so it made perfect sense to me at the ripe age of 10 years old.
-My parents always said I would make a great lawyer but ultimately they pushed me towards pharmacy.
+I always loved to study and argue, so it made perfect sense to me at the ripe age of 10.
+My parents always said I’d make a great lawyer but ultimately pushed me towards pharmacy.

 Pharmacy has been in my family since my great-grandfather graduated from the University at Buffalo as a pharmacist in the early 1930s.
 My mom and brother are both pharmacists.
-So, it made sense that I would chose that path too.
-I have always wanted to help people in some way and I figured this was a great career to do that.
+I always wanted to help people in some way and I figured this was a great career to do that.

-I developed my passion for the cardiovascular system in pharmacy school.
-I had a great mentor and professor in Dr. Nick Norgard.
-He taught our cardiology unit in pharmacy school and he really ignited my passion for cardiology.
+I developed my passion for the cardiovascular system at pharmacy school.
+I had a great mentor in Prof Nick Norgard.
+He taught our cardiology unit in pharmacy school and ignited my passion for cardiology.
 After I graduated, we became good colleagues.
-We even went on to publish a few papers together in the medical literature.
+We even published a few papers together in the medical literature

-- In a nutshell, how do you describe your work as Cardiovascular Research Scientist at Saint Luke’s Mid America Heart Institute?
+In a nutshell, how do you describe your work as a cardiovascular research scientist at Saint Luke’s Mid America Heart Institute?

-My work is based on what I am passionate about.
+It’s based on what I am passionate about.
 I try and research topics that are important to public health and my goal is to try and make a difference in people’s lives.
-If someone gets just one “aha” moment from my research and that helps improve their health then it was all worth it.
+If someone gets just one “aha!” moment from my research and improves their health then it was all worth it.

 I told them to go back to their doctor and let them know how they were feeling.
 And many times the doctor would tell them to add some salt back to their diet.
-Or if they had low sodium levels in the blood they would even cut down the dose of their diuretic they had prescribed from high blood pressure or even completely eliminate it sometimes.
-Almost immediately, all their symptoms of salt deficiency would go away as soon as they integrated salt back into their diet.
+If they had low blood sodium levels, doctors would even cut down the dose of prescribed diuretic for high blood pressure.
+Or even completely eliminate it.
+Almost immediately, all symptoms of salt deficiency would go away as soon as they integrated salt back into their diet.
 My experience was telling me that the low-salt advice was harmful to people.
-So, I knew I had to research it and write a book.
+So, I knew I had to research and write a book.

-It’s not a New York Times Best-seller but for my first book I am happy with how it is doing.
+For my first book, I am happy with how it is doing.
 What has been really great is all the emails and messages I have received from people.
 They were suffering from symptoms of salt deficiency but never knew what was wrong with them.
 They say how quickly their health improved after integrating salt back into their diet.
-That feedback is what really has made writing the book worth it.

 - What do you say to cardiologists who say you’ve got it all wrong about salt?
 And that you’re giving people the wrong – and dangerous – message?

 My message has never been to consume high amounts of salt.
-But many times, some cardiologists don’t fully understand my message.
-I am very against consciously restricting salt intake.
+But many times, some cardiologists don’t fully understand that I am simply against consciously restricting salt intake.
 And my main message is to use real salt to eat real food.
-I think once they understand my actual message, many cardiologists are much more receptive.
+Once they understand my actual message, many cardiologists are more receptive.

 - Why’s there so much conflicting advice on diet and nutrition?

 I think there’s so much nutritional controversy because the studies we have are flawed.
-It’s also because nutrition is a mix of an art and a science.
-That’s because people are different and what works for one person might not work for another.
+It’s also because nutrition is a mix of art and science.
+People are different and what works for one person might not work for another.

 Click here to read: Carnivore queen: Hacker O’Hearn on meat magic

 There is also a lot of industry money at stake.
-This can bias the evidence and promote the wrong health messages to the public.
+This can bias the evidence and promote the wrong public health messages .

 Yes, but not in the way you would think.
-I was bench pressing by myself about six years ago in my home and I tore my pectoralis tendon pretty bad.
+I was bench pressing about six years ago at home and tore my pectoralis tendon pretty bad.
 I never had surgery to repair it.
 So, my ability to lift heavy weights with my chest is gone.
-That was a point in my life where I could no longer lift heavy weights and get away with eating a high-carbohydrate diet.
+I could no longer lift heavy weights and get away with eating a high-carbohydrate diet.
 After that happened, I really had to understand what a healthy diet is.

-No, but soon after I lost my ability to lift heavy weights I did start having a little trouble keeping a flat stomach.
+No, but soon after I lost my ability to lift heavy weights I had a little trouble keeping a flat stomach.

-I normally start my day early (5:30 AM) with a coffee and a little heavy cream.
-And normally I normally don’t eat anything until lunch at around 11 AM.
+I normally start early (5:30 AM) with a coffee and a little heavy cream.
+And I don’t normally eat anything until lunch at around 11 AM.

 My lunch is usually a burrito bowl at Chipotle with beans, peppers and onions, pork, chicken, salsa, corn, cheese, and lettuce.
 For dinner, it can vary from pork chops, pastured eggs, and spinach, to salmon and cooked and cooled potatoes.
-I generally have one small bowl of organic popcorn at night and maybe one or two dark chocolate squares with some almonds each day.
-I usually drink some mineral water each day too.
+I generally have one small bowl of organic popcorn at night.
+And maybe one or two dark chocolate squares with some almonds each day.
+I drink mineral water each day too.

 I don’t actually measure my salt intake but I’m probably getting around two teaspoons per day.
 I normally only work out once or twice a week and will generally use 1/3rd to 1/2 teaspoonful of Redmond Real Salt before my workouts.
 And I salt my food to taste.